 2. When Do I Have To Give Up My Assets?

 Sometimes, individuals end up having to liquidate assets when they file for Chapter 7.
 When this happens, it is because they own too much value beyond the scope of what federal or state exemptions allow.

 3. What if I Share Assets With Someone Else?

 If you jointly own property with someone else, your bankruptcy trustee may consider the asset differently, depending on your state laws and case details.
 For example, in many bankruptcies, the law only considers an individual’s interest in shared assets rather than the entire worth of the property.

 4. Can I Sell or Transfer Assets Before Bankruptcy?

 If you are thinking about selling or transferring an asset prior to filing for bankruptcy, stop!
 Even if you have good intentions, the law can seriously frown upon on this.
-As such, you should ask a legal representative like a skilled Chapter 7 bankruptcy lawyer like one from Kamper & Estrada, PLLC for guidance before moving forward on any sale or transfer.

 When it comes to filing for bankruptcy, one of people’s biggest fears is losing their assets, but depending on your situation, there may not even be a reason to worry.
 If giving up property is a concern of yours, contact an experienced bankruptcy lawyer today who can help you navigate the specifics of your case.